visgl/deck.gl/docs/api-reference/react/deckgl.md

 The DeckGL component own `canvas` element is rendered last, intentionally on top of all the base maps.

+##### `layers` (Array, required)

+The array of deck.gl layers to be rendered.
+This array is expected to be an array of newly allocated instances of your deck.gl layers, created with updated properties derived from the current application state.

+##### `layerFilter`

+Optionally takes a function `(layer, viewport) => Boolean` that is called before a layer is rendered.
+Gives the application an opportunity to filter out layers from the layer list during either rendering or picking.
+Filtering can be done per viewport or per layer or both.
+This enables techniques like adding helper layers that work as masks during picking but do not show up during rendering.

 ##### `viewports`

 A singe viewport, or an array of `Viewport`s or "Viewport Descriptors".